AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

  - ``export PROMPT_COMMAND='history -a'``   # .bashrc or all the terminals one launches commands
  - ``tail -n 0 -F .bash_history``

-Starred exersices (*) are for advanced users who would like further stimulation.
+Starred exercises (*) are for advanced users who would like further stimulation.

 Based on
  - ``man bash`` v4.2 (Triton default version in Feb 2018)
- - Advanced BASH scripting guide [#]_
+ - Advanced BASH scripting guide [#absguide]_
  - UNIX Power Tools, Shelley Powers etc, 3rd ed, O'Reilly
  - common sense and 20+ years Linux experience
  - see also other references in the text